 GNOME software comes with another cool update too, the ability to integrate third-party software repositories.
-So now one doesn't have to browse the internet to find a solution on how to get their graphics card working or accessing official website to download their favorite proprietary software.
+So now one doesn’t have to browse the internet to find a solution on how to get their graphics card working or accessing the official website to download their favorite proprietary software.
 With third-party software repositories enabled, you can download those popular proprietary apps like Google Chrome, Steam, PyCharm, etc.

 Fedora 28 saves more charge on battery-powered devices like laptop by enabling hardware power-saving features by default.
 The details are explained on Fedora magazine website.
 You can learn more about this here.